open-mmlab/mmpretrain/docs/en/advanced_guides/schedule.md

   - `norm_decay_mult`: Multiplier for weight decay of weigh and bias of normalization layers.
 Defaults to 1.
   - `dwconv_decay_mult`: Multiplier for weight decay of depth-wise convolution layers.
 Defaults to 1.
   - `bypass_duplicate`: Whether to bypass duplicated parameters.
 Defaults to `False`.
-  - `dcn_offset_lr_mult`: Multiplier for learning rate of deformable convolution layers.Defaults to 1.
+  - `dcn_offset_lr_mult`: Multiplier for learning rate of deformable convolution layers.
+Defaults to 1.

 - **Set different hyper-parameter multipliers for specific parameters.**